alf808/java-lava/README.md

-# Coffee Shop Full Stack
+# Java Lava Cafe Full Stack

-## Full Stack Nano - IAM Final Project
+## Full Stack API auth - IAM Final Project

 A new digitally enabled cafe will be opened to order drinks, socialize, and study hard.
 It need helps setting up their menu experience.